News and Happiness have merged in a unique new UK/global newspaper – the Good News Post.

 Good news across the UK and World

-Their project has taken our Jill Dando News reporters to Downing Street.
-Our reporters aged 9 to 12 were the first journalists in Britain to interview new Prime Minister Boris Johnson in Downing Street in August 2019.
+The Jill Dando News project has taken the Jill Dando News reporters to Downing Street.
+The reporters aged 9 to 12 were the first journalists in Britain to interview new Prime Minister Boris Johnson in Downing Street in August 2019.

 Real life stories to cheer people up